 That’s the .080 line.
 And, we were able to complete standard edging and trimming work easily and quickly.
 We didn’t run low on battery power, the line feeds smoothly, there wasn’t any need to change the speed controls and stopped when we were done.

-This trimmer model is definitely pricey, but worth it only for the speed and convenience.
-It also does a superb job on taller plants, high weeds and regular sized grass, but might stop or be ineffective against thicker plants like burdock.
+This trimmer model is pricey, but worth it only for speed and convenience.
+It also does a superb job on taller plants, high weeds, and regular-sized grass, but might stop or be ineffective against thicker plants like burdock.